lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 •	Well log and core data for 4 wells: 6407/1-4, 6407/4-1, 6407/2-1 in the Halten Terrace, and 6610/3-1 in the Vestfjorden Basin, were obtained from NPD/DISKOS.

-•	Petrophysical interpretation (shale volume, porosity, water saturation, and permeability) was performed in Interactive Petrophysics (IP).
+•	Petrophysical interpretation (shale volume, porosity, water saturation, permeability, cut offs and net reservoir) was performed in Interactive Petrophysics (IP).

 •	The 3D geological grid (2,250,000 cells) was built from scratch in Python (NumPy, GSTools, Matplotlib).